Quick Links

 Science

-In our science learning this half term, we will be exploring:
+In our science learning this half term, we will be exploring plants.

 Through hands on observations and discussions, children will develop critical thinking skills and use their new knowledge to suggest answers to intriguing questions about materials.